Last updated on May 14th, 2023 at 10:06 am

 She and her husband ruled the Austro-Hungarian empire, but whereas the Hungarians hated the Austrian rulers they loved Elizabeth, who also loved Budapest where she could escape from the rituals of Vienna.

-The entrance is decorated with many statues and columns, two centaurs decorate the balcony on the first floor and four brass Mice guard the balcony of the second floor.
+The entrance is decorated with many statues and columns, two centaurs decorate the balcony on the first floor and four brass Mice guard the balcony on the second floor.

-On the balcony of the first floor, where there were the apartments of the Empress, the Ionic columns are ajoined by busts of philosophers and statues of the nine muses.
+On the balcony of the first floor, where there were the apartments of the Empress, the Ionic columns are adjoined by busts of philosophers and statues of the nine muses.

 After the murder of Elizabeth, the palace was bought by the Kaiser of Germany William II

-It is said that he came here in summer to draw up his war plans secretly.
+It is said that he came here in the summer to draw up his war plans secretly.

 How it should be written; Achilleion or Achillion?

-Well, this building is dedicated to mythical Hero Achilles, therefore it should be written as Achilleion and not Achillion, Achilleion is the correct writing, while Achillion is wrong! see wikipedia link
+Well, this building is dedicated to the mythical Hero Achilles, therefore it should be written as Achilleion and not Achillion, Achilleion is the correct writing, while Achillion is wrong! see the Wikipedia link

 Opening hours, ticket prices, information

-The Achillion museum is open daily from 08:00 am to 7 pm, and on Saturdays Sundays and holidays from 8 am to 2.30 pm
+The Achilleion museum is open daily from 08:00 am to 7 pm, and on Saturdays, Sundays, and holidays from 8 am to 2.30 pm

-Full ticket with audio guide, etc. is 10 €
+A full ticket with an audio guide etc. is 10 €